 Single Piece Machined Aluminum Frame

-Penn US Senator reels have a sturdy one-piece frame which consists of machined aluminum.
+Penn US Senator reels have a sturdy one-piece frame that consists of machined aluminum.
 A strong frame is imperative against powerful gamefish to prevent twist and locking of the gears.
-In addition, aircraft grade aluminum reduces weight while holding up well against rust and corrosion.
+In addition, aircraft-grade aluminum reduces weight while holding up well against rust and corrosion.

 Forged, Machined, & Anodized Aluminum Spool

 Penn continues with the theme of lightweight strength in the US Senator reel using lightweight anodized aluminum for the spool.
-Penn molds the spools through the forging process then machine them to finish.
+Penn molds the spools through the forging process, then machines them to a perfect finish.
 They add line capacity rings to the outside of the spool walls during this procedure.

 Stainless Steel Gears

 Anglers find strength through and through on the Penn US Senator reel, not to mention resistance against harmful saltwater elements.
 You can see it in the frame and spool but you’ll feel it when you crank on the stainless steel main and pinion gears.
 One of the strongest forms of metal in existence, stainless steel also holds up well against corrosion.

 One of the most applauded features of the Penn US Senator reel is its free-floating spool.
 If you want to see it for yourself, watch Mike Rice give the reel a spin at about the 45-second mark in the video above.
 The reason the Penn US Senator has that almost never-ending spin is its Live Spindle System.
 Spools ride completely on bearings without any friction to slow them down.
 You can imagine what this does for casting.

 What will slow down the spool on a saltwater reel are bearings that fail.
 Penn takes preventative steps with their shielded stainless steel ball bearings.
 Each Penn US Senator reel employs 6 of these special bearings.
 Once again, the stainless steel ball material is incredibly resistant to rust and sit in an enclosed shielded housing.